dyslexic

 Please set your game to start full screen (not maximized window), and to scale your game to fit the entire screen.
 You may use black bars to keep your aspect ratio.

-Framerate.
-Do NOT depend on the game running at a particular framerate!
+Do NOT depend on the game running at a particular framerate or processor / graphics speed!
 The machine inside the arcade is different than your machine, and someday we will upgrade the arcade machine.
 You should take into account the delta time for each frame, and simply multiply it into your motion calculations.
 In other words, your game should play basically the same whether it runs at 20fps or 120fps.
 Watch this excellent video or come talk with me if you have questions.

 I'm still investigating nice ways to handle web-based games (ex: wrapping them in a thin browser, such as Electron, see alternatives), but Chrome has a decent enough "kiosk" mode that should suffice for now.
 If you do have a web-based game, please make sure that it is hosted somewhere that will stick around for a long time.
 There are several past GameJam games that no longer work now, because the jammers lost their hosting or deleted the files. (or consider sending the web files to me, and I'll host them somewhere permanent)